bor0/gidti/manuscript/chapter2.md

 X>
 X> Write down the corresponding input and output sets for the function you implemented in Exercise 6.

 ## 2.3.
-Substitution and proofs
+Substitution and mathematical proofs

 Substitution lies at the heart of mathematics.
 A similar statement can be made about programming, but we will cover this in the later chapters with so called **pure** and **impure** functions.

+I> ### Definition 14
+I>
-Substitution can be applied in different contexts involving formal objects containing symbols.
-It consists of systematically replacing occurrences of some symbol with a given value.
+I> Substitution consists of systematically replacing occurrences of some symbol with a given value.
+It can be applied in different contexts involving formal objects containing symbols.

 For example, let's assume we have the following:

 1. An inference rule that states: If {$$}a = b{/$$} and {$$}b = c{/$$}, then {$$}a = c{/$$}
 1. Two axioms that state: {$$}1 = 2{/$$} and {$$}2 = 3{/$$}

-We can use the following proof to claim that {$$}1 = 3{/$$}:
+We can use the following "proof" to claim that {$$}1 = 3{/$$}:

 1. {$$}1 = 2{/$$} (axiom)
 1. {$$}2 = 3{/$$} (axiom)